Gabyyi/e-learning_platform/README.md

 # PedaONLINE - e-learning platform

-Credit to [lvanaaa](https://github.com/lvanaaa) for the design of the app
+Credit to [lvanaaa](https://github.com/lvanaaa) for the design and structure of the app

 The platform features student and teacher accounts.
 ### Student Account